SouthernMethodistUniversity/singularity_docker/README.md

 ### Tasks

 1. Run the above examples.
 2. Create a Singularity definition file to run gnuplot.
+Hint: `apt-get -y install gnuplot` for Debian-based Linux distributions such as Ubuntu.

 ## Docker